leopoldsprenger/website/content/host_your_website_with_github.md

 And there you have it.
 Your very own website.

 Notice how it has your username and 'github' in the name.
-If you have a custom domain, you can input it in the same page settings under 'custom URL'.
+If you have a custom domain, you can input it in the same page settings under `custom URL`.
 But that's going to cost you something.
 Anyway, you now have your own website to display content and show your friends.
 Enjoy!